DubPlus/DubPlus/extension/description.md

 ### Description

-A Dubtrack.fm and QueUp.net script/extension for added features and customizations to improve your Dubtrack/QueUp experience
+A Dubtrack.fm and QueUp.net extension for added features and customizations to improve your Dubtrack/QueUp experience

 New features in latest release: